Our recipe for a solid company culture

 The next step

 Obviously, this also means we need to practice what we preach not only to the outside world but internally as well.
-We do so by giving our colleagues ownership of their careers here at Plant a Flag, by giving them the option to plan their own work schedules, and the opportunity to work remotely, and by creating an environment where everyone’s voice is heard.
+We do so by giving our colleagues ownership of their careers here at Plant a Flag, by giving them the option to plan their own work schedules, the opportunity to work remotely, and by creating an environment where everyone’s voice is heard.
 We’re also adapting our organizational structure to further cultivate that sense of ownership.
 One example of this is that we have a no-delegation rule, which means that everyone is free to work on projects that make sense to them.
 All of this leads to a shared mentality of getting things done in our Studio and a shared responsibility of delivering the best possible work for our clients.

 Develop YOUR company culture!